View Rocco Colangelo's Obituary on standardspeaker.com and share memories

 Rocco Colangelo Jr. of Hazleton passed away Sunday morning at his home surrounded by his family.

-He was the son of the late Rocco Colangelo Sr. and Blanche Farce Colangelo.
+He was the son of the late Rocco Colangelo Sr. and Blanche Farace Colangelo.

-Rocco was a graduate of Hazleton High School, Class of 1982; Indiana University of Pennsylvania, earning a Bachelor of Science degree in business administration, Class of 1986; and University of Rochester School of Business, earning an MBA in entrepreneurship and organizational economics, Class of 1988.
+Rocco was a graduate of Hazleton High School, Class of 1982; Indiana University of Pennsylvania, earning a bachelor of science degree in business administration, Class of 1986; and University of Rochester School of Business, earning a master of business administration degree in entrepreneurship and organizational economics, Class of 1988.

-He retired from Miller Coors Brewing Company/Tenth and Blake Beer Co. in April 2016.
+He retired from Miller Coors Brewing Co./Tenth and Blake Beer Co. in April 2016.

 Preceding him in death, in addition to his parents, was his brother-in-law, Kip Moench.